Back to Glossary

 💡 Real-Life Example

-A traumatic event replays in dreams or appears in altered form, causing the person to wake up in distress.
+The traumatic event replays in dreams, or appears in a distorted form, causing the person to wake up suddenly.

 Want to talk more about "Nightmares"?